Resources for Jewish History

 Bnaibrithfiftiethanniversarydinnerpage01

 The Lorain Lodge No. 863 of B’nai B’rith celebrated its 50th anniversary in 1970.
 B’nai B’rith Lodge No. 863 and its Women’s Auxiliary sponsored benefit performances to support causes important to their group, including the Hillel Foundation at Ohio University in Athens.
 Search these documents for the names of friends and relatives from A.B.I. or browse to learn more about Jewish life in the mid twentieth century.
+The history of the Lodge is told, between advertisements and photographs of officers and members, on the numbered pages 7, 8, 10, 13-15, 17-19, 21, and 24.

 Jewish War Veterans of Lorain County, undated